How do you soundproof and muffle the engine compartment in a boat?

 SilentDirect Neo

-High-quality sound absorber that works well in warm and humid environments.
+High-quality sound absorber that works even in hot and humid environments.

-Seal sound leaks – prevent noise from escaping
+Seal sound leaks – stop sound from escaping

-Sound leakage is one of the main causes of high noise levels on boats.
-Gaps and loose engine hatches allow noise to travel freely into the cabin.
+Sound leakage is one of the main causes of high noise levels in boats.
+Gaps and leaky engine hatches allow sound to travel freely into the cabin.
 To avoid this, you should:

 - Install rubber seals around the engine hatch to prevent sound leakage.

-- Use noise-damping sealant at penetrations to reduce sound transmission.
+- Use sound-absorbing sealant at penetrations to reduce sound transmission.

-- Ensure all panels in the engine compartment are tightly mounted to minimize sound leaks.
+- Ensure that all panels in the engine compartment are tightly fitted to minimize sound leakage.

-The tighter the engine compartment, the better the soundproofing.
+The tighter the engine compartment, the better the sound insulation.

 Sound-absorbing panels – reduce sound reflections

 To manage airborne noise, it is important to use sound-absorbing materials on the walls and ceiling inside the engine compartment.
-These panels reduce echoes and reflections that otherwise amplify noise levels.
+These panels reduce echoes and reflections that would otherwise amplify the sound level.

 Effective options include: